crispinprojects/talker/README.md

 # Diphone Speech Synthesizer (talkdp)

-The application talkdp is a Linux command line diphone speech synthesizer written in C++.
-It has been written using just C++ and not using any GTK or Qt libraries.
+The application talkdp is a Linux command line diphone speech synthesizer.
+It has been written in C++.

 ### Prebuilt Binary